Online: All instruction and interaction are online with no mandatory synchronous nor in-person meetings.

 Recommendation: Courses taught at the level of Introduction to College Composition with a grade of "C" (More) (Expand All)

-Recommendation: Courses taught at the level of Introduction to College Composition with a grade of "C" or higher or "Pass" or equivalent or appropriate placement based on the college’s multiple measures process with eligibility for ENG 100 or ENGL 100S.
+Recommendation: Courses taught at the level of Introduction to College Composition with a grade of "C" or higher or "Pass" or equivalent or appropriate placement based on the college’s multiple measures process with eligibility for ENGL C1000 or ENGL C1000E.

 This course is designed to help both science and nonscience majors to develop a better scientific understanding of important environmental problems facing the world today.
 The nature and implications of subjects such as loss of genetic variability, pollution problems, overpopulation, and the use and abuse of natural resources, will be studied.
 There will be an emphasis on the interrelatedness of these problems and how an understanding of environmental principles can help us to live on this planet more intelligently and more successfully.